LTolo/Fast-Prototyping-of-a-GenAI-App-with-Streamlit/data/README.md

 - Customer reviews
 - Shipping log

-## What you're building
+## What was builded

-You're tasked with the goal of figuring out the general sentiment that customers have towards the company's products.
-Therefore, you'll use the ***customer reviews*** data to build a dashboard app with Streamlit.
+The task had the goal of figuring out the general sentiment that customers have towards the company's products.
+Therefore, the ***customer reviews*** data was used to build a dashboard app with Streamlit.

 ## Unstructured data

 The unstructured version of the data is provided in the `.zip` file (that contains a collection of `DOCX` files).